 Document for:

-ATIS is of the view that we have now reached the point where 3GPP must address the rules on acquiring voting rights, as the application of the current rules (under what had been anticipated as short term COVID measures) does not align with the expected “new normal.”
+3GPP has now reached the point where it must address the rules on acquiring voting rights, as the application of the current rules (under what had been anticipated as short term COVID measures) does not align with the expected “new normal.”

-ATIS proposes that the PCG task a small group to study approaches and alternatives and create a recommendation to change the voting rights rules in a way that is compatible with the use of e-meetings as a regular part of 3GPP activities.
+PCG tasks the Working Procedures group to study approaches and alternatives and create a recommendation to change the voting rights rules in a way that is compatible with the use of e-meetings as a regular part of 3GPP activities.

-ATIS proposes that any new voting rules defined to remedy the current situation be put in play as soon as possible, but at the latest by the April 2022 PCG (PCG#48).
+New voting rules defined to remedy the current situation shall be put in play as soon as possible, but at the latest by the April 2022 PCG (PCG#48).

-ATIS proposes that the PCG endorses the following guidance on the goals for the proposed solution to assist the work (not an exhaustive list):
+PCG endorses the following guidance on the goals for the proposed solution to assist the work (not an exhaustive list):

 Voting rights continue to apply to 3GPP Individual Member (IM) organizations.